-Samoa Bars – inspired by the famous girl scout cookies!
-Moist and crumbly shortbread crust topped with a chewy caramel coconut layer and drizzled with chocolate!
+Inspired by the famous girl scout cookies!
+Moist and crumbly Samoa Bars are made with shortbread crust and topped with a chewy caramel coconut layer and drizzled with chocolate!

 First item of business: It’s Wednesday and I already want it to be Friday.
 And Monday was a holiday!
 So really it’s basically only the second day of the week – how sad is that?!
 I love long weekends (three, four, nine-day weekends….) but it always feels way harder going back to the daily grind after a holiday weekend than it does after a regular plain-jane weekend.

 Does anyone here agree with me??

 Second item of business: How is February half-way over??
 March is going to be her in two shakes and I just can’t even wrap my head around that.
 Except… I guess that’s not totally true.
 Because for anyone who doesn’t know, (how do you not know?!?) girl scout cookies go on sale in March and you know that I am all over that.